ex0dus-0x/pwdcheck/README.md

 ### 2. What should I do if `pwdcheck` judges my password poorly?

-You should consider the deterministic password manager in order to generate unique and more cryptographically secure passwords and keys for use instead of what you have, especially if you are a big password re-user.
+You should consider a service that may incorporate a deterministic password generator in order to generate unique and more cryptographically secure passwords and keys for use instead of what you have, especially if you are a big password re-user.

 ## License